-The names the Green’s Qld and the Queensland Greens may not be used without the approval of the Queensland Greens State Council for any publicity, negotiations with any organisation or person who is not a member of the Queensland Greens, or for the acquisition of goods and services.
+The names The Greens Qld and the Queensland Greens may not be used without the approval of The Greens QLD State Council for any publicity, negotiations with any organisation or person who is not a member of The Greens QLD, or for the acquisition of goods and services.

 Tolerant and accepting of differences

-Members of the Queensland Greens will not demean any person or group on the basis of ethnicity, nationality, race, gender, sexual preference, religion, age, or physical or mental disability.
+Members of The Greens QLD will not demean any person or group on the basis of ethnicity, nationality, race, gender, sexual preference, religion, age, or physical or mental disability.

 Safe, polite and friendly

-Consistent with the four fundamental Green principles, members will, when involved in activities on behalf of the Queensland Greens, avoid prejudice and profane language, and will not engage in conduct which is violent, threatening, disrespectful or manipulative.
-Any member becoming aware of alleged sexual harassment, sexual assault or bullying by a member, representative or volunteer of The Greens QLD will report it to the party officers responsible for these matters according to Greens procedures.
+Consistent with the four fundamental Green principles, members will, when involved in activities on behalf of The Greens QLD, avoid prejudice and profane language, and will not engage in conduct which is violent, threatening, disrespectful or manipulative nor engage in behaviours such as sexual harassment, sexual assault or bullying.
+Any member becoming aware of alleged sexual harassment, sexual assault or bullying by a member, representative or volunteer of The Greens QLD engaged in party activities will report it to the party officers responsible for these matters according to Greens procedures.

-Members will ensure that any confidential information they may gain as members of the Queensland Greens will remain confidential.
+Members will ensure that any confidential information they may gain as members of The Greens QLD will remain confidential.

 Truthfulness and sincerity

-Members will at all times speak truthfully to the best of their knowledge, and will strive to provide their best endeavours to any task they undertake on behalf of the Queensland Greens in order to maximise the benefit of their involvement to all concerned.
+Members will at all times speak truthfully to the best of their knowledge, and will strive to provide their best endeavours to any task they undertake on behalf of The Greens QLD in order to maximise the benefit of their involvement to all concerned.

-Members undertake not to publicly criticise The Greens QLD, its office-bearers, candidates, spokespeople, staff, or parliamentary representatives and their staff, but to direct any criticism through means available within the Queensland Greens.
-If a dispute arises which is not resolved after direct communication between the people involved, any conflict resolution procedure established by the Queensland Greens shall be observed.
+Members undertake not to publicly criticise The Greens QLD, its office-bearers, candidates, spokespeople, staff, or parliamentary representatives and their staff, but to direct any criticism through means available within The Greens QLD.
+If a dispute arises which is not resolved after direct communication between the people involved, any conflict resolution procedure established by The Greens QLD shall be observed.